 When Is The Best Time To Apply For The Southwest Companion Pass?

-The best time to go for the Southwest Companion Pass is towards the end of the year or as close to the beginning of the year as possible so that your points post early in the year.
-In a best-case scenario, you want to time it so your signup bonus posts in January or February, which means you’d want to apply for your Southwest cards in late October through December, with the goal of having your points post in January.
+The best time to go for the Southwest Companion Pass is towards the end of the calendar year or as close to the beginning of the calendar year as possible so that your points post early in the year.
+In a best-case scenario, you want to time it so your signup bonus posts in January or February, which means you’d want to apply for your Southwest cards in late October through December, with the goal of having your points post to your account in January.
 That means you’ll want to make sure you hit the minimum spend at the beginning of the year.

-As an example, if you sign up for the cards in November, you’ll want to make sure you hit the minimum spend on January 1st or later.
+For example, if you sign up for the cards in November, you’ll want to make sure you hit the minimum spend on January 1st or later.
 That way, your points will be credited to the current calendar year you’re in, which makes it possible for you to have the companion pass for close to two years.
 In other words, your ideal timeline would look something like this:

 - Late October to November: Sign up for two Southwest credit cards that will enable you to earn 125,000 Southwest Rapid Rewards points.

-- January 1st: Hit minimum spend requirement on this date or later.
+- January 1st: Hit the minimum spend requirement on this date or later.
 Once you reach 125,000 Southwest Rapid points, you’ll have the Companion Pass for the remainder of the current calendar year and the entirety of the next calendar year.

 You’ll also ideally want to wait until Southwest is offering elevated signup bonuses.
-Since you need 125,000 Southwest Rapid Rewards points, you’ll need an average of 62,500 Southwest points per card in order to earn the Companion Pass.
+Since you need 125,000 Southwest Rapid Rewards points, you’ll need an average of 62,500 Southwest points per card to earn the Companion Pass.
 Do the math to make sure it makes sense to get the card.

-And this happens a lot, but remember the most important thing.
-You need to earn all 125,000 Southwest Points in one calendar year in order to qualify for the Companion Pass (in other words, you can’t earn half the points in one year, then half the points in another year – all 125,000 points need to be earned in the same year).Â
+Also, remember the most important thing.
+You need to earn all 125,000 Southwest Points in one calendar year to qualify for the Southwest Companion Pass (in other words, you can’t earn half the points in one year, then half the points in another year – all 125,000 points need to be earned in the same year).
+A huge mistake some people make is hitting the bonus too quickly on one card, making it so that the signup bonuses post in separate calendar years.
+My general recommendation to avoid making this mistake is to time it so you don’t hit the minimum spend until after the New Year.
+If you do this, you’ll for sure never mess this part up.

-Southwest Credit Card Choices And LimitationsÂ
+Southwest Credit Card Choices And Limitations

-Since we need two Southwest credit cards in order to earn the Companion Pass, we need to do a little strategizing to determine which cards to get.
-The one major limitation is that you are only allowed to have one Southwest Personal Credit Card open at a time.
-As a result, in order to get the Southwest Companion Pass, we’ll have two choices:Â
+Since we need two Southwest credit cards to earn the Companion Pass, we need to do a little strategizing to determine which cards to get.
+One major limitation is that you are (technically) only allowed to have one Southwest Personal Credit Card open at a time.
+As a result, to get the Southwest Companion Pass, we’ll have two choices:

 - Get one Southwest personal credit card and one Southwest business credit card; or

-- Get two Southwest business credit cards.Â
+- Get two Southwest business credit cards.

 Final Thoughts

-If you’re under 5/24, have a companion to fly with, and plan to do a decent amount of domestic travel in the next two years, then you should definitely go for the Southwest Companion Pass.
-It’s one of the most valuable travel perks in the travel hacking game right now and something that I plan to take utilize for as long as I can. Â
+If you’re under 5/24, have a companion to fly with, and plan to do a decent amount of domestic travel in the next two years, then you should definitely aim to earn the Southwest Companion Pass.
+It’s one of the most valuable travel perks in the travel hacking game and something that I plan to utilize for as long as I can.

-So as a quick recap, to earn the Southwest Companion Pass, you’ll want to do the following:
+So, as a quick recap, to earn the Southwest Companion Pass, you’ll want to do the following:

 - Sign up for the Southwest Rapids Rewards Program on the Southwest Airlines website.
 You need to do this so that you can have the points credited to your Southwest frequent flier account.